 Despite indications of a more tolerant attitude, the government keeps a stronghold over TV and the internet.
 The state-owned broadcaster Al-Jazeera avoids any criticism of the state or government in Qatar.

 There are signs that public attitudes towards politics in Qatar are changing.
-A study on media use in the Middle East shows that more residents now feel able to discuss politics and criticize the government since the blockade on Qatar began in 2017.
+A study on media use in the Middle East shows that more residents felt able to discuss politics and criticize the government during the 2017–2021 blockade on Qatar.

 Political tensions and politics in Qatar

-Despite its economic success at home and on the world stage, Qatar is currently undergoing one of the biggest crises of its history.
+Despite its economic success at home and on the world stage, Qatar recently underwent one of the biggest crises of its history.
 In June 2017, four of its neighbors – Saudi Arabia, Bahrain, Egypt, and the UAE – launched a blockade on Qatar.
-Behind the blockade stand accusations that the country was sympathetic towards what they considered to be terrorist groups.
+Behind the blockade stood accusations that the country was sympathetic towards what they considered to be terrorist groups.

 Aside from these regional issues, Qatar has faced criticism on the national stage over its poor treatment of migrant workers.
+Many thousands of migrant workers have died in the country since 2010.
 This sits awkwardly in a country that harbors an all-encompassing welfare state for most of its residents.

 The state of the economy in Qatar